 xspec\bin\xspec.bat -s test\demo.xspec

 XSpec runs the tests and produces a report that shows the result of each test.
-The report can be output in HTML format presented in a display similar to that of the following example:
+The report can be output in HTML format presented in a display similar to the example shown in Figure 4.

 Behavior-Driven (or Test-Driven) Development